 Preheat a grill to the greatest heat setting.
 Cut all visible fat from the bust, and period or marinate it with your preferred spices or sauce.
 Location chicken on the hot grill (it should sizzle), then turn the heat to the lowest setting.
 Cook for 4-6 minutes, then flip and cook 4-6 minutes more, until no longer pink inside or a thermometer stuck into the thickest section of the breast reads 170 degrees F.

 Nutrients: A 6-ounce (weighed raw) bust has 205 calories, 38 g protein, 0 g carb, 4 g fat, 0 g fiber.

 A buff body isn’t developed by protein alone.
 Carbs provide the energy you have to work hard and play hard.
 Sweet potatoes supply that zest without overdosing your system with simple, fast-acting carbohydrates.
 They’re often used pre contest by bodybuilders looking to fill out depleted muscles, but even if you’re not getting ready for the stage, they’re an excellent part of any dieting or mass-gaining strategy.

-Sweet potatoes come in two varieties: the white kind are like regular baking potatoes; the dark ones have a dark skin and orange flesh and are packed with nutrients.
-When choosing a sweet potato, make sure it has a smooth, firm skin without any contusions or blemishes.
+Sweet potatoes come in two varieties: the white kind is like regular baking potatoes; the dark ones have dark skin and orange flesh and are packed with nutrients.
+When choosing a sweet potato, make sure it has smooth, firm skin without any contusions or blemishes.
 Stick with smaller or medium-sized sweet potatoes, which tend to taste better than jumbo ones.